ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     $ sudo cp /etc/fstab /etc/fstab.orig
     ~~~

-    Then edit the `fstab` file and comment out, with a '#' character, the line that begings with the `/dev/mapper/debiantpl--vg-swap_1` string.
+    Then edit the `fstab` file and comment out, with a '#' character, the line that begins with the `/dev/mapper/debiantpl--vg-swap_1` string.

     ~~~properties
     ...